 Christmas is right around the corner, and so is holiday gift giving.
 This year, though, it’s going to look a bit different than years past.
-With the second wave of COVID hitting most countries this fall, crowded malls and busy toy stores aren’t just stressful; they’re downright irresponsible.
+Even though things have opened up and we can do our shopping in store, it still isn’t always the best option.

-Most of the parents I’ve talked to are turning to online shopping.
+A lot of parents I’ve talked to are turning to online shopping.
 I know I’m one of them!
 OK fine, I’m going to be honest.
 I’ve always preferred to shop online.
 It’s just so much easier to browse, compare, and make smart decisions when it comes to buying my kids’ gifts.

 Although I do admit it: I’m going to miss holiday shopping this year.
 While I do a lot online, I still hit the stores at least a couple of times before Christmas.